neurobioinfo/scrnabox/docs/Dataset1.md

 |R1LENGTH|NULL|
 |MEMPERCORE|30|

 **Note:** The parameters file for each Analytical Step is located in `~/pipeline/job_info/parameters`.
-For a comprehensive description of the execution parameters for each Analytical Step see the [Reference](reference.md) section of the scRNAbox documentation.
+For a comprehensive description of the execution parameters for each Analytical Step see the [Execution parameters](reference.md) section of the scRNAbox documentation.

-We can run Step 1 using the following code.
-Because CellRanger runs a user interface, it is advisable to run Step 1 in a screen.
+Given that CellRanger runs a user interface and is not submitted as a Job, it is recommended to run Step 1 in a **'screen'** which will allow the the task to keep running if the connection is broken.
+To run Step 1, use the following command:
 ```
 export SCRNABOX_HOME=~/scrnabox/scrnabox.slurm
 export SCRNABOX_PWD=~/pipeline